What is SNMP? Protocol Essentials for Network Management

 What is SNMP?

-SNMP (Simple Network Management Protocol) is an Internet Standard protocol used for collecting and organizing information about managed devices on IP networks and for modifying device behavior.
-It's been around since the late 1980s and remains one of the most widely deployed network management protocols.
+SNMP stands for Simple Network Management Protocol.
+It is an Internet Standard protocol used for collecting and organizing information about managed devices on IP networks and for modifying device behavior.
+SNMP has been around since the late 1980s and remains one of the most widely deployed network management protocols.

 At its core, SNMP allows you to: